ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Conclusion

 \section{Conclusion}

-In this work, we presented \proj, the first physics-informed video diffusion framework for controllable dynamic hair rendering.
-Our three-stage pipeline decouples physics reasoning from video generation, integrates physics simulators with conditional video diffusion, and enables fine-grained and flexible control over the dynamics.
-Trained on a curated 10K dataset, \proj outperforms text- and pose-conditioned baselines in both qualitative and quantitative evaluations. \proj also enables diverse applications, including dynamic hairstyle try-on, bullet-time effects, and cinemagraphic.
-The hybrid design in \proj opens new possibilities for embedding hair-related physical conditions into generative video models, paving the way toward more controllable and physically grounded rendering.
+We presented \proj, a three-stage pipeline decouples physics reasoning from video generation, integrates physics simulators with video diffusion to enable fine-grained control over the physics.
+Trained on a curated dataset, \proj outperforms baselines in both qualitative and quantitative evaluations. \proj also enables diverse applications, including dynamic hairstyle try-on, bullet-time effects, and cinemagraphic.
+The hybrid design in \proj opens possibilities for embedding physics into generative video models, paving the way toward controllable and physically grounded rendering.